Distal combinatorial tools for graphs of bounded twin-width: Introduction

-Another consequence of Theorem \ref{theorem:encoding_theorem} is a strong version of the regularity lemma for graphs of bounded twin-width.
-The original Szemerédi's regularity lemma is a fundamental result in graph combinatorics with many versions and applications in extremal combinatorics, number theory and computer science (see \cite{regularity-lemma} for a survey).
-In it’s simplest form it can be presented as follows.
+Another property of distal classes of graphs is a stronger version of the regularity lemma.
+The original Szemerédi Regularity Lemma is a fundamental result in graph combinatorics with many versions and applications in extremal combinatorics, number theory and computer science (see \cite{regularity-lemma} for a survey).
+Roughly speaking, it says that for every $\epsilon > 0$ there is a bound $K = K(\epsilon)$ such that every graph $G$ can be partitioned into $K$ parts, such that the edges between any two parts (apart from a few exceptions) behave in a regular way (where $\epsilon$ controls the degree of regularity).
+In its simplest form it can be presented as follows.

-\begin{theorem*}[Regularity lemma] For every $\epsilon > 0$ there exists $K = K (\epsilon)$ such that: for every graph $G = (V, E)$, there exists a partition $V = V_1 \cup \ldots \cup V_k$ into non-empty sets, and a set $\Sigma \subseteq [k] \times [k]$ with the following properties. \begin{enumerate} \item Bounded size of the partition: $k \le K$. \item Few exceptions: $|\bigcup_{(i, j) \in \Sigma} V_i \times V_j| \ge (1-\epsilon)|V|^2$. \item $\epsilon$-regularity: for all $(i, j) \in \Sigma$ and all $A \subseteq V_i, B \subseteq V_j$ with $|A| \ge \epsilon |V_i|, |B| \ge \epsilon |V_j|$, one has
+\begin{theorem*}[Regularity lemma] For every $\epsilon > 0$ there exists $K = K (\epsilon)$ such that: for every graph $G = (V, E)$ there exists a partition $V = V_1 \cup \ldots \cup V_k$ into non-empty sets and a set $\Sigma \subseteq [k] \times [k]$ with the following properties. \begin{enumerate} \item Bounded size of the partition: $k \le K$. \item Few exceptions: $|\bigcup_{(i, j) \in \Sigma} V_i \times V_j| \ge (1-\epsilon)|V|^2$. \item $\epsilon$-regularity: for all $(i, j) \in \Sigma$ and all $A \subseteq V_i, B \subseteq V_j$ with $|A| \ge \epsilon |V_i|, |B| \ge \epsilon |V_j|$, one has

 where $d(X, Y) = \frac{|E(X, Y)|}{|X||Y|}$ and $E(X, Y)$ is the set of edges with one endpoint in $X$ and the other in $Y$. \end{enumerate} \end{theorem*}

 In general the bound on the size of the partition $K$ is known to grow as an exponential tower of height $\frac 1\epsilon$.
 Recently several improved regularity lemmas were obtained in the context of definable sets in certain structures or in restricted families of structures (see e.g. \cite{regularity-application-1, regularity-application-2}).